9 Best CCW Gun in 2024 + Buyers Guide

 The HK VP9sk, the subcompact version of the popular HK VP, gets second place on this list and the category of best high-end concealed carry gun because of its amazing reliability, and incredible ergonomics.
 As a matter of fact, I believe the H&K VP9sk has some of the greatest ergonomics for a concealed carry pistol.

-One thing that I really enjoy about this weapon is the ability to personalize the perfect grip for my hand, as it comes with a variety of interchangeable backstraps and lateral grip panels.
+One thing that I really enjoy about this gun is how I can get a perfect grip for my hand with its interchangeable backstraps and lateral grip panels.
 There are even molded finger grooves in front of the grip to help position my fingers for optimal shooting.

-The VP9sk’s trigger is, in my opinion, one the best features of the pistol.
+I’d say VP9sk’s trigger is one of the best features of the pistol.
 It’s a precision strike trigger with a clean break and a short reset, made even better by the decent pull weight at 5.1 lbs.
 It’s definitely one of the best triggers in the market right out of the box because it worked clean and smooth the first time I shot it.

-However, one of the things that is a bit of a drawback on this is that the VP9sk is a little thicker than a gun like the Sig P365.
-It’s not the smallest option you can get and doesn’t ride as comfortably as an appendix carry.
-However, I still don’t feel as though the size of the VP9sk is that much of a deal breaker, and it is still comfortable.
-I think the size is just right and coupled with the grips, I personally handle this model better than I do other smaller-sized CCW firearms thanks to the proprietary captive flat recoil spring.
-It helps reduce the recoil and lets me have better control especially during rapid firing.
+However, one drawback is that the VP9sk is slightly thicker compared to a gun like the Sig P365.
+It’s not the smallest option and isn’t as comfortable for appendix carry.
+Still, I don’t think its size is a deal-breaker, and it remains comfortable to carry.
+In fact, the size is just right,and coupled with the grips, I personally handle this model better than I do other smaller-sized CCW firearms thanks to the proprietary captive flat recoil spring.
+It helps reduce the recoil and lets me have better control, especially during rapid firing.

-One of the biggest issues for most though is its pricing.
-Like I mentioned above, this is probably one of the more expensive options out there.
-However, you are getting quality and reliability.
+One of its biggest drawbacks, however, is its pricing.
+It’s among the more expensive options available.
+But, you are getting quality and reliability.
 As you’ll see in my full review of the HK VP9sk, it’s well worth that price.

 H&K VP9sk Pros and Cons